I'd like to show you the broad or narrow back pattern adjustment.

 Alexandra

-This week I wanted to concentrate specifically on the fitting of the back bodice.
-Fitting the back of the body is obviously challenging due to the fact that we simply can’t see what’s going on back there.
+This week, I wanted to concentrate specifically on the back bodice fitting.
+The back of the body is obviously challenging due to the fact that we simply can't see what's going on back there.
 When you twist to view the back or even move your arms, you automatically change the way the garment hangs.
-So what are you to do?
+So, what are you to do?
+Well, I have a couple of suggestions.

 Here is the third video from this month's series on Pattern Fundamentals.